Babies have many forms of communication and expression, and a common early one is rubbing their faces on a caregiver.

 4. Stuffy Nose

-Extra mucus is produced in your baby’s nose when they’re exposed to certain irritants in the home or general environment (allergies, pet dander, dust, cigarette smoke, etc.).
+Extra mucus is produced in your baby’s nose when they’re sick or exposed to certain irritants in the home or general environment (allergies, pet dander, dust, cigarette smoke, etc.).

 Often, they will try to relieve this stuffy nasal pressure by rubbing their nose against you.